 For the first month, Aaron hired a contractor and a carpenter to do up a few of the major structural work such as the flooring, and the hacking away of walls and the building up of new ones, which were deliberately left unplastered for a rustic, unfinished look.
 The result is a roomier bedroom and living room, and an open-plan layout which allowed the small home to appear larger than it really is.
 For the next six months, Aaron was on his own.
 He constructed most of the furnishings from scratch.
 This included the bedframe, wardrobe, study shelving, coffee table, TV console, dining table, and kitchen cabinets and counter.

 Did he have a background in furniture making?
 “I like building things; I even did up a mobile bar once!”
-Aaron also revealed that he did up the renovations for his small kampong home on Tioman Island, where he and his wife frequently go on their diving trips.
+Aaron also revealed that he did up the renovations for his small kampong home on Tioman Island, where he frequently goes for diving trips.
 “In a way, that small house was a prelude to this.
 But this was way more intense.”

 With most of the furniture in place, what’s left was to put in the finishing decor touches to the major project.
-“We wanted the home to reflect who we are, so we did it up to look like a little beach house since we both love to dive, and we furnished it with the things we collected over the years and from our diving trips.
-We can’t afford to stay by the beach, but that doesn’t mean we can’t have the feel of living by one!”
 Each decor item is a major conversation starter, with a story behind it.
-“We didn’t just want to put something up that might look nice, but didn’t have a link back to us,” explained Aaron.
+“I didn’t just want to put something up that might look nice, but didn’t have a link back to me,” explained Aaron.

 When asked if he would do it all over again, Aaron replied in the negative.
 “It’s just too much work!
-It was a very fun journey, no doubt, and we’re really happy with what we have.
-But would I do it again?
+It was a very fun journey… But would I do it again?
 Probably not!”